ezzarghili/xdev.ma/content/post/3-slim-golang-app-based-docker-image.md

 Download the tool here [github release for upx](https://github.com/upx/upx/releases), or you can build it from source if no binary is available for your platform (_for mac users there is a homebrew formula for upx_)

-Run the command bellow (-9 is the best compression level, you can use others)
+Run the command bellow (-9 is the best compression level available, you can use an other)

 ```bash
 upx -9 -o app.static.small.upx.bin app.static.small.bin